Siegel–Schwall Band

 The Siegel–Schwall Band was an American electric blues band from Chicago, Illinois.
-The band was formed in 1964 by Corky Siegel (piano, electric piano, harmonica, vocals) and Jim Schwall (guitar, mandolin, vocals).
+The band was formed in 1964 by Corky Siegel (piano, harmonica, vocals) and Jim Schwall (guitar, mandolin, vocals).
 They played many live shows, and released ten albums.
 They disbanded in 1974.
 The Siegel–Schwall Band performed occasional concerts, and released two more albums, from 1987 to 2016.